Image2Point: 3D Point-Cloud Understanding with 2D Image Pretrained Models: Empirical Evaluation

-We use pretrained ResNet \cite{he2016deep} as 2D ConvNets mostly throughout our experiments.
-Depending on the experiments, ResNets are pretrained on Tiny-ImageNet, ImageNet-1K, ImageNet-21K \cite{deng2009imagenet}, Cityscapes \cite{cordts2016cityscapes}, ADE20K \cite{zhou2017scene}, and Fractal database (FractalDB) \cite{kataoka2020pre}.
-Our pretrained models are directly downloaded from various sources, with detailed links provided in Section \ref{spp:impdetail}.
+ResNet~\cite{he2016deep} series is used mostly throughout our experiments.
+Depending on the experiments, ResNets are pretrained on Tiny-ImageNet, ImageNet-1K, ImageNet-21K~\cite{deng2009imagenet}, and Fractal database (FractalDB)~\cite{kataoka2020pre}.
+Our pretrained models are directly downloaded from various sources, with detailed links provided in the Appendix \ref{spp:impdetail}.
+To study the benefits of using pretrained image models, we also utilize PointNet++~\cite{qi2017pointnetplusplus}, ViT~\cite{dosovitskiy2020image}, and SimpleView~\cite{goyal2021revisiting} as our baselines.

-\subsection{Can we use transferred image models to understand point-clouds?}
+\subsection{Can we transfer pretrained-image models to recognize point-clouds?}

-To evaluate the feasibility of transferring pretrained 2D image models to 3D point-cloud tasks, we use a ResNet-18 model which is pretrained on ImageNet-1K.
-We convert 2D ConvNets into 3D ConvNets using the procedure described in Section \ref{transfer}.
-We hypothesize that, if a pretrained 2D image model is capable of understanding point-clouds directly, we can see an acceptable performance by only finetuning input and output layers of the transferred model.
-To further our hypothesis, we believe that, as we gradually relaxing the freezing parameters---finetuning BN parameters as well, the transferred model can achieve better performance, even surpassing training-from-scratch performance.
-Thus, in this first experiment, we propose four different settings, as shown in Table \ref{tab:3datasetperf}: 1) In the first setting, we only finetune the input (\textbf{I}) and output (\textbf{O}) layers; 2) In addition to \textbf{I, O}, we also allow the BN layers to update the mean (\textbf{$\mu$}) and variance (\textbf{$\sigma$}) based on the input data; 3) In the third setting, we include all the previous relaxation of constraints \textbf{I, O, $\mu, \sigma$}, and also finetune BN weight (\textbf{W}) and bias (\textbf{b}); 4) finetune the whole network.
+To evaluate the feasibility of transferring pretrained 2D image models to 3D point-cloud tasks, we conduct experiments on top of the ResNet series since there are abundant open-source pretrained ResNet available.
+In particular, we convert 2D ConvNets into 3D ConvNets using the procedure described in Section \ref{transfer}.
+We hypothesize that, if a pretrained 2D image model is capable of understanding point-clouds directly, we can see a non-trivial performance by only finetuning input and output layers of the transferred model.
+Further, as we gradually relax the frozen parameters, finetuning BN parameters as well, the transferred model can achieve better performance, even surpassing training-from-scratch.

+We conduct two groups of experiments with FIP-IO and FIP-IO+BN, with the results shown in Figure \ref{fig:exp_pfip}.
+The first is to evaluate the performance as the trainable parameters gradually increase.
+As shown in Figure \ref{fig:exp_pfip} (a), training \textbf{no more than 0.3 \% (345.5x fewer)} of the whole parameters, the image pretraining even beats the training-from-scratch (100 \% trainable parameters).
+Specifically, ResNet152 FIP-IO+BN with ImageNet1K pretraining improves training-from-scratch by 0.16 points, and ResNet50 FIP-IO+BN with ImageNet21K pretraining improves 0.48 points.
+Meanwhile, FIP-IO reaches a non-trivial performance.
+ResNet50 FIP-IO pretrained on ImageNet1K achieves 81.20 \% top-1 accuracy, only 9.12 points worse than training-from-scratch with approximately 0.1 \% trainable parameters.

+Furthermore, to investigate the effect of different datasets, as shown in the right figure of Figure \ref{fig:exp_pfip}, we inflate ResNet50 pretrained from different image datasets, including Tiny-ImageNet, ImageNet1K, ImageNet21K, FractalDB1K, and FractalDB10K, then evaluate on the ModelNet 3D Warehouse.